-During 2022 a lease modification of \$12,405,846 has been included to account for additional obligations under the terms of the Venue Management agreement under which the Club operates Metricon Stadium for the AFL who hold the Head Lease with Stadiums Queensland.
-The increase in the commitments was reflected as an increase in the provisions (note 15) and related right of use asset.
+During 2022 a lease modification of \$12,405,846 has been included to account for additional obligations under the terms of the Venue Management agreement under which the Club operates Heritage Bank Stadium for the AFL who hold the Head Lease with Stadiums Queensland.
+The increase in the commitments was reflected as an increase in the provisions (note 13) and related right of use asset.
+A further lease modification was conducted in 2023 to adjust the timing of projected payments for the additional obligations referenced above and to allow for the change in interest rates which impacted the discount rate used.